noot/eth-one-time-sig/README.md

 This allows for one, and only one, transaction to be sent from some newly-created account.
 If this account is funded by some party (or parties), this could be used for multisigs or group contract deployments, for example.

-All credits to @kayabaNerve for the idea :D

 #### Example
 Say someone wants to deploy a contract, but it's really expensive, and they want their community/DAO/friends/family to help pay to deploy it.